rerun-io/rerun/design/data_model_3.md

 ## Changes in the new model

 In the new model, batches are first-class-citizens.
 Each object can either be "mono" or "multi" (batch).
-Mono-objects are referred to with just an object path, but multi-objects have an added `MultiIndex` to distinguish witch instance of the multi-object it is.
+Mono-objects are referred to with just an object path, but multi-objects have an added `InstanceIndex` to distinguish which instance of the multi-object it is.

-All fields in a multi-object are batch-logged.
-There is no mixing.
+All fields in a multi-object must be batch-logged.
+There is no mixing allowed.

 ## Details